Podter/memo-wrap/README.md

 console.log(await add(1, 2));
 ```

+You need to create a `memo` function by calling `createMemoWrap` with the following options:

+- `driver`: The driver to store and retrieve the cache value.
+- `serializer`: The serializer to serialize and deserialize the cache value.

+Then you can create a memoized function by calling the `memo` function with the following arguments:

+- `fn`: The function to cache.
+- `key`: String, or a function that generates a string key based on the function arguments.
+- `opts`: The options object. (optional)
+  - `ttl`: The time-to-live in seconds. (optional)

+The `memo` function will return a memoized function that caches the result of the function calls.
+You can call the memoized function with the same arguments as the original function.

 ## Serializers

 Serializer is used to serialize and deserialize the cache value. memo-wrap has several built-in serializers: